 Hamilton is also home to a growing number of local shops to visit for a uniquely memorable shopping experience.
 Featuring Canadian-made products has been a mandate for many, including White Elephant, a staple to James Street North which also has a second location in Westdale.
 Dakota Mae is another longstanding keystone of the local fashion scene and a proud Hamiltonian, also located in Westdale.
 Over on Locke Street, garments, beauty products and style tips from Sexton and the City have even appeared on national television.
 And don’t miss long-time fashion destination Milli on Main & Pearl in Hamilton.
 Milli has been in Hamilton for 50+ years, continues to stay current by curating fashion and products from Canada and around the globe.

 The growth of Hamilton’s fashion scene also means hosting our own Hamilton Fashion Week!
-Launched in 2014, the event brings together local fashion designers, models, hair and makeup artists, boutique owners, and photographers together with the goal of putting Hamilton on the map as a fashion hub.
-This year’s event on October 21st features a matinee show and fashion gala, as well as a special fashion brunch on October 22nd.
-Tickets may be purchased online
+The annual must-see event brings together local fashion designers, models, hair and makeup artists, boutique owners, and photographers together – all working hard to put Hamilton on the map as a fashion hub.
+Stay tuned for event details in fall of 2019.

 Kristin Archer is a lifelong Hamiltonian and the blogger behind the popular blog I Heart Hamilton where she inspires every local to “be a tourist in your own city.”
 She’s passionate about discovering her hometown, new experiences and sharing all that Hamilton has to offer.
 Catch Kristin Fridays at 2 p.m. when she hosts “I Heart Hamilton” on 93.3 CFMU and follow her on Twitter and Instagram.
 Kristin’s #MyHamilton blog offers an insider’s look at Hamilton’s buzz-worthy arts and culture scene including James Street North staple Art Crawl, great music festivals and venues, outdoor events, theatre, dance and specialty shopping.